ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_autorace/test.md

 8. Check if the results come out correctly.

-    - Open terminal on `Remote PC`, and use the following command.
+    - Open terminal on `Remote PC`, and use the command.
     ``` bash
     $ roslaunch turtlebot3_autorace_control turtlebot3_autorace_control_lane.launch
     ```

-    - Open terminal on `TurtleBot SBC`, and use the following command.
+    - Open terminal on `TurtleBot SBC`, and use the command.
     ``` bash
     $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
     ```